maddisondesigns/ephemeris/readme.txt

 == Changelog ==

+= 1.3.5 =
+- Update styles for cookie consent on comment form

 = 1.3.4 =
 - Move the WooCommerce Layout Customizer section to the WooCommerce panel if WC >=v3.3